vuppalavanchunavya/BusinessConfigDashboard/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+---

+This JSON structure should define the fields for the .env form generation.
+It should dynamically generate the form based on this JSON.
+To update the JSON file based on form changes, It should capture the form data and write it back to the JSON file on the server side.

+{
+  "envFieldsModel": [
+    {
+      "name": "ENV_VARIABLE_NAME",
+      "type": "text",
+      "required": true,
+      "placeholder": "Enter variable name",
+      defaultValue: "",
+      currentValue: ""
+    },
+    {
+      "name": "ENV_VARIABLE_VALUE",
+      "type": "text",
+      "required": true,
+      "placeholder": "Enter variable value",
+      defaultValue: "",
+      currentValue: ""
+    },
+    {
+      "name": "ENV_VARIABLE_TYPE",
+      "type": "select",
+      "options": ["string", "number", "boolean"],
+      "required": true,
+      "placeholder": "Select variable type",
+      defaultValue: "",
+      currentValue: ""
+    }
+    // Add more fields as needed
+  ]
+}